speric/speric.github.com/_posts/2014-11-06-inheritance.md

 title: Inheritance
 header_img: "inheritance.png"
 ---
 <p>I'm coming to the opinion that, in Ruby, inheritance is never the first tool you should reach for when designing classes.
 This has been a difficult mental shift for me to make, coming to Ruby as I did from the Java world.
-Reading <a href="http://www.poodr.com/">Practical Object-Oriented Design in Ruby</a> earlier this year first put the idea in my head.
+Reading <i><a href="http://www.poodr.com/">Practical Object-Oriented Design in Ruby</a></i> earlier this year first put the idea in my head.
 But recent experience doing post-mortems on production code which made use of inheritance has made the abstract idea concrete.</p>

 <p>The major reason for this shift in thinking is that, in my
 experience, code which makes